Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 As regards the first bullet point, the applicant must, among other things, notify the Financial Market Authority (FMA) of the identities of any persons that have a qualifying holding in the undertaking – namely a direct or indirect holding which:

 - represents 10% or more of the capital or voting rights; or

 - makes it possible to exercise a significant influence over the management of the undertaking.

-When making a decision regarding an application for authorisation, the FMA must consider the need to ensure the sound and prudent management of the (re)insurer.
-Thus, it cannot grant a licence if, among other things, it concludes that a party with a qualifying holding does not meet the requirements for said management.
+When making a decision regarding an application for authorization, the FMA must consider the need to ensure the sound and prudent management of the (re)insurer.
+Thus, it must not grant a licence if, among other things, it concludes that a party with a qualifying holding does not meet the requirements for said management.

 Further, the acquisition of a qualifying holding in an existing (re)insurer that is registered in Austria is subject to the FMA’s prior approval.
 The FMA must be notified by any party that, alone or acting in concert:

 - wants to acquire a qualifying holding;

 - has already acquired such a holding and wants to increase it further, which would result in:

 - the proportion of the voting rights or capital held reaching or exceeding 20%, 30% or 50%; or